malvikasharan/APRICOT/README.md

 $ git clone https://github.com/malvikasharan/APRICOT.git
 `````

-Test each subcommands of APRICOT quickly (without really installing the entire software)
+#####Quick test for each subcommands of APRICOT

+Here is a quick way to check how different modules work (without really installing the entire software)

 The repository contains a folder called `shell_scripts`, which consists of a script [run_example.sh](https://github.com/malvikasharan/APRICOT/blob/master/shell_scripts/run_example.sh).
 This comprises of shell commands that can be used for the demonstration of APRICOT installation including analysis with an example.